PritomKumar/PritomKumar/README.md

 ### Hi there 👋, my name is Pritom, Nice to meet you!
-#### I am a software engineering student.
+#### I am a Data Science MS Student at University of Helsinki.

 I am an avid reader and developer.
-I am currently building my skills in the realm of web development.
+I am currently building my skills in the realm of data science and learning cool new things.
 Other than that, I really like software development and working on machine learning models.

 - 🔭 I’m currently working on developing my skills.
 - 🌱 I’m currently learning efficient model building in deep learning.